robinsrepository/javascript-canvas/README.md

 # **Combined JavaScript Canvas Projects**

 ## **Description**
-A combination of eight projects I created using the JavaScript Canvas element.
+A combination of eight projects I created using the JavaScript Canvas element to create dynamic visuals.
 Some projects showcase visual effects, animations and interactive features like hover effects and a keyboard-controlled piano.

 ## **Features**
-Eight individual Canvas projects to create dynamic visuals.
 In the first 3 I learned to draw objects with different Canvas API methods.
 The next 5 demonstrate fun animations and interactions:
 Interactive hover effects that trigger animations on mouse over.